Mohd-Taha/SignLanguageDetection/README.md

+# Sign Language Detection
-Sign Language Detection: Language barriers are very much still a real thing.
+Language barriers are very much still a real thing.

 We can take baby steps to help close that.
 Speech to text and translators have made it a heap easier.